christhomas/kubernetes-cluster/README.md

 kubectl taint nodes <name> node-role.kubernetes.io/master-
 ```

-WARNING: Making the master schedulable stops it from protecting itself against rogue pods which might overload the server and leave it starved of resources.
+WARNING: Making the master schedulable stops it from protecting itself against rogue pods which might overload
+the server and leave it starved of resources.
 When this happens.
-Kubernetes can get quite angry with you and then you have a storm of problems cause pods and services start fighting, getting oom-killed, and restarting.
+Kubernetes can get quite angry with you and
+then you have a storm of problems cause pods and services start fighting, getting oom-killed, and restarting.
 This "storm" can get quite hairy and I'm warning you that unless you're careful.
 You could have a "fun" weekend!

+# Ingress Nginx

+You must tag the nodes you want to run ingress-nginx on.
+This is because I felt you should choose which nodes in
+your cluster should act as edge ingress nodes into the cluster and it doesn't have to apply to every node in your
+cluster

 # Weave.net